HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **comment** Code that is ignored by the compiler.
 Written for the developers by the developers to document and clarify the code.
 **compound assignment operator** Written as "+=".
 Will add the right-hand operand to the left-hand operand and store the result in the left-hand operand.
 **compound type** Type that is constructed from fundamental types.
 Can be array, function, object pointer, function pointer, member object pointer, member function pointer, reference, class, union, or enumeration, including any cv-qualified variants.
+**container** A holder object that stores a collection of other objects.
 **condition** Expression that will be evaluted during program execution to either true or false.
 **const** Type qualifier used to specify that the object or variable is not modifiable.
 **const pointer** Pointer that points to a const object.
 Is also sometimes used to describe pointers that hold a constant memory address.